openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following mechanisms to allow wallet applications (acting as OAuth and Credential Issuance API clients) used by the End-User to request credential issuers (acting as OAuth Authorization Servers and Credential Issuance API providers) to issue Verifiable Credentials via the Credential Issuance API:

 * An optional mechanism to pre-obtain a Credential Manifest
-* An extended authorization request syntax that allows to request credential types to be issued
+* An extended Authorization Request syntax that allows to request credential types to be issued
 * Ability to bind an issued credential to a proof submitted by the Client
 * A newly defined Credential Endpoint from which credentials can be issued one at a time
 * A mechanism that allows issuance of multiple credentials of same or different type  (`c_nonce`)